scottmckendry/AoC/README.md

 | [Day 7: Camel Cards](https://adventofcode.com/2023/day/7) | [4.728ms](2023/07p1.go) | [4.801ms](2023/07p2.go) | ⭐⭐ |

 <!-- 2023TableEnd -->
+**TODO:**
+- Improve Day 5 p2 performance.
+The current implementation takes 1.5 hours to run on my machine so I cannot benchmark with the GitHub action.
+The statistic above is referencing a different function.
+- Improve sorting algorithm for Day 7.
+I'm sure this can be faster.

 ## 2022
 <!-- 2022TableStart -->